roots/wordpress-nginx/README.md

 wordpress-nginx Cookbook
 ========================
-Configures Nginx for a WordPress site with php-fpm
+Chef cookbook that Configures Nginx for a WordPress site with php-fpm.

+Provides a base Nginx config for common WordPress settings at `/etc/nginx/wordpress.conf`.

+Any sites specified through the attribute below will be added to `/etc/nginx/sites-available/wordpress` and include `wordpress.conf`.

+The `wordpress` site will be enabled as well.

 Requirements
 ------------